 If you are the CEO, it is almost impossible to participate and facilitate your own planning session at the same time.
 Your team is already used to deferring to your opinions.
 Couple the power of being the CEO with the power of being the facilitator, and your opportunity to listen, learn and get the best ideas from your team falls dramatically.
 Instead, pass the facilitation duties to someone else and immerse yourself in the meeting.
 Your ideas and contribution to the discussions will provide a much greater return compared to your facilitating the meeting.

 The purpose of your quarterly plan is to drive your annual plan and your long-term strategy forward.
-The secret to a winning quarter is to focus on your top 3-5 company priorities.
+The secret to a winning quarter is to focus on your top 3-5 company priorities, not to overload your team with too many initiatives.
 Create a plan and finalize it.
 Then take your Main Thing, cascade it to all departments and transform it into a daily question that everyone uses every day to maintain focus.
+This is a critical step that is often missed and it stops them from hitting their growth targets.
+A static annual plan, with no quarterly execution plans to get it done, becomes a wish list rather than a plan to drive predictable results.